clu-ling/logx-reader/TESTING.md

 ArgTest polarity adds a further layer of potential complexity.
 To simplify use, we hold the local polarity of ArgTests themselves to the polarity convention: ForAll(NegLbl, NegTxt, NegArg(...)).
 Exists may embed PosArgTests and/or NegArgTests.
 When it comes to polarity of Arg subtests, we keep NegArg to embed strictly positive Text-, Label-, and Role- subtests.
 Allowing NegArg tests to embed negative subtests, or a mix of positive and negative subtests, adds unwanted complexity unrewarded by clear use cases.

+    ```scala
     ForAll(NegLbl, NegTxt, NegArg(PosLbl, PosRole, PosTxt))
+    ```

 To allow desired flexibility with easily-understood uses, we allow the subtests within Positive Arg tests (only) to be positive or negative, independently of other subtests within the same Argtest.

+    ```scala
+    Exists(PosArg(PosLbl, PosRole, NegText)
-    Exists(PosArg(PosLbl, PosRole, NegText): this label and role are present, but not corresponding to this string.
+    // this label and role are present, but not corresponding to this string.
+    Exists(PosArg(PosLbl, NegRole, PosText)
-    Exists(PosArg(PosLbl, NegRole, PosText): some Mention has an argument with this text and label, but not this role.
+    // some Mention has an argument with this text and label, but not this role.
+    Exists(PosArg(NegLbl, PosRole, PosText)
-    Exists(PosArg(NegLbl, PosRole, PosText): some argument with this role and text, but not this label. etc.
+    // some argument with this role and text, but not this label.
+    ```
+    etc.